brianseitel/oasis-warzone/README.md

     * Medic - Cannot attack.
 Can heal allies.
 * Battle - A confrontation between two armies.
 * Report - Handles reporting events in full color.
+* Dice - Handles the chance-based things, such as attack damage.

 ### Color